How to improve the management of loading docks in warehouses

 However, this situation is of no interest either to shippers, because of the increased costs involved, or to the carriers themselves, who are focused on keeping trucks and drivers on the road for as long as possible to generate revenue.

-Technology to improve loading and unloading at warehouse docks
+Technology to improve the management of warehouse docks

 This complex landscape is well suited for the application of technological tools that take into account multiple variables to provide solutions to complex problems and also drive collaboration in the logistics chain.